 From postpartum depression to difficulties with feeding the infant, women struggle with various—and often heartbreaking issues—after having a baby.
 At times, caring for your after-baby body may be the last thing on your mind.
 Keep in mind that even though you’re juggling a million different things right now, it’s important to provide support and assistance to your midsection after the roller coaster ride that is pregnancy and labor.
 In addition to being supportive, you may also enjoy how abdominal wraps make you feel.

-Abdominal wrapping, more popularly known as belly binding, has been used by women to bound their bellies during pregnancy and postpartum probably since the beginning of written history.
-In some cultures this practice is performed ritualistically or ceremonially by trained women, however, in the modern world there are various upgradations available in terms of the support available on the market, to achieve this.
+Abdominal wrapping, more popularly known as belly binding, has been used by women to bound their bellies during pregnancy and postpartum throughout history.
+In some cultures, this practice is performed ritualistically or ceremonially by trained women who have been wrapping pregnant bellies for decades.
+In the modern world, however, various enhancements have been made to these types of garments and several varieties are now available on the market.

-Chavez adds, “How quickly your body bounces back after having a baby is largely determined by your genetics and your lifestyle, but postpartum compression garments can aid in the process.
+There are several benefits of abdominal wrapping.
+Chavez speaks about these benefits as she points out “How quickly your body bounces back after having a baby is largely determined by your genetics and your lifestyle, but postpartum compression garments can aid in the process.
 A band can create compression around the midsection and tummy, helping shrink the belly, reducing inflammation and aiding in stretch mark prevention and reduction.”

-Dr Jessica Shepherd, an Assistant Professor of Clinical Obstetrics and Gynecology at University of Illinois, College of Medicine says, “Postpartum body supports can help stabilize the abdominal muscles after a vaginal delivery or a Cesarean section.
+Dr. Jessica Shepherd, an Assistant Professor of Clinical Obstetrics and Gynecology at the University of Illinois, College of Medicine adds that “Postpartum body supports can help stabilize the abdominal muscles after a vaginal delivery or a Cesarean section.
 Primarily used for posture and abdominal support, these binders or wraps also help alleviate back pressure.
 A woman can start using them in the hospital however with some restriction as the body has normal swelling after delivery and needs time to re-accumulate.”